oddbird/oddsite/content/birds/sondra.rst

   of a personal care products manufacturing startup where she coordinated multiple crowdfunding campaigns that reached over 200% of their goal.
-  Sondra is also a multi-media artist, author, and musician – bringing a unique perspective to audience engagement and interaction.
+  Sondra is also a multimedia artist, author, and musician – bringing a unique perspective to audience engagement and interaction.